The easy way out

 Very scary sounding, but actually very simple.
 Interior mutability simply means there exists a function for this type roughly like fn(&self) -> &mut Self::Inner.
 This, of course, seems to violate a fundamental rule of the borrow checker, that you cannot mutate from an immutable reference.

 But sometimes you need to do that, so rust provides the UnsafeCell type.
 Then, safe types were built on top of it for our convenience.
-In this case, we're going to use a neat little type called RefCell.
+In this case, we're going to use a neat type called RefCell.

 enum Borrow {